OceaneCsn/DIANE/inst/extdata/coseq.md

-# Poisson mixture models for clustering
+# Mixture models for clustering

 ---